-For both cubes you can also use Display, with the same syntax as with the pacsCube.
-Below is a screenshot of Display on the projectedCube (data from an observation of more-or-less nothing).
-From it you can see that the spaxels are smaller but cover the same total area:
+For all cubes you can also use Display (and this shows the cube RA and Dec coordinates also).
+Below is a screenshot of Display on your projectedCube (data from an observation of more-or-less nothing).
+From it you can see that the spaxels are smaller, but they do cover the same total area:

-Figure 3.19.
+Figure 3.20.
 Display on a projectedCube